rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

 - Test that your app still works as expected.

 #### 5. Do final modifications to the store and shoppingList

+*Objective:* Move all remaining store functions out of Shopping List and into the Store namespace, and wire up the event listeners to use the new namespaced functions.

 - Let's finish our store refactoring by moving the remaining store-related functions out of `shoppingList`:
   - Make a method in `store` called `toggleCheckedFilter` which toggles `this.hideCheckedItems` prop
   - Make another `store` method called `setSearchTerm` which changes `this.searchTerm` to the first argument passed in